Crossing the Line: Integrations at Boundaries

 // If payment succeeds but order save fails:

-// Security at boundary
+// Security at the boundary

 Shop.API -> PaymentGateway "Process payment" [encrypted, authenticated, tls1.3]